-When do I need to decide if I want to earn the Graphic Design/Interactive Media degree, or the Multimedia Arts degree?
+When do I need to decide if I want to earn the Graphic Design degree or the Multimedia Arts degree?

 You must select which degree you want to earn when you apply for the program.
 This is because the two degree tracks are very different, and it is difficult (but not impossible) to switch between the two.
 There are also a limited number of spots in each degree track, and the application process is used to fill those spots.